mrwangyou/DBRL/README.md

-# DBRL
+# DBRL: A Gym Dogfighting Simulation Benchmark for Reinforcement Learning Research

-A Gym Dogfighting Simulation Benchmark for Reinforcement Learning Research
+Reorganizing...
+Will be completed before Sept 30, 2022